Mei20241431/03team_Fustar-fsr/README.md

-# Incremental Learning-Face Restoration Model   team03
+# 03_Incremental Learning-Face Restoration Model   team03
 ## 🔧 Dependencies and Installation
 Python = 3.8 (Recommend to use Anaconda or Miniconda)
 PyTorch = 2.0